HSV-AI/presentations/2024/241204-AI-Scaffolding.md

 I'm pretty happy with the results so far.
 The spinup time with Lambda vs ECS is much faster (within a minute or two) and also provides a way to stream the text back to the website.

+## Cost

+- Don't forget to talk about the cost of all this stuff!